 The following example creates a two-member mirror with a primary member named freds0.
 All reads will be directed to freds0, with writes going to both members.
 This command creates a mirror with a system-generated name that is contained in a volume with a system-generated name.

-xvm:cluster> mirror -tempname -primary slice/freds0 slice/freds0 slice/wilmas0
+xvm:cluster> mirror -tempname -primary slice/freds0 slice/freds0 slice/wilmas0 naming the generated volume to which it is attached or whether the system will generate a temporary volume name.

 The stripe Command